lukepighetti/flutter_loading_notification/README.md

 ## Crash course

-Wrap `LoadingImage` or `LoadingFutureBuilder` with a `LoadingNotificationListener`.
+Wrap multiple `LoadingImage` and/or `LoadingFutureBuilder` with a `LoadingNotificationListener`.
 When all of it's children are done loading, it will fire the `onLoaded` callback.

 PRO TIP: You can create loading groups by nesting `LoadingNotificationListeners`.
 If you leave the `onLoaded` callback empty, it will bubble the event to it's ancestors.